Updated · Dec 03, 2022

 I’m not saying it doesn’t matter — but it’s no longer as important as it used to be.

 There’s only ONE result with the word “computer” in its URL or title tag.
-The rest talk about best laptops, chromebooks, and notebooks.
+The rest talk about the best laptops, Chromebooks, and notebooks.

 When you type “best windows computer,” what you really want is information that will help you purchase a new Windows desktop, laptop, or notebook.